Daerckdev/dwm/README.md

 This build of dwm does not block color emoji in the statusbar, so you must install [libxft-bgra](https://gitlab.freedesktop.org/xorg/lib/libxft), otherwise dwm will crash upon trying to render one.

-After install all the dependencies:
+After all the dependencies are installed:

 ```
 git clone https://github.com/Daerckdev/dwm